 A good multi gas detector minimizes the risk of injury or death – that’s a basic fact.
 Leaking gases into your company office or building is a measurable risk, based on the type of gas and the concentration.

 Poisonous or deadly gases have measurable and specific thresholds.
 When they are exceeded, your employees are at serious risk.
+Your employees are at an even higher risk if your generators are not being monitored.
+You can monitor your natural and diesel gas generators with Monico monitoring devices.

 Volatile organic compounds (VOCs), which include solvents, cleaning chemicals, paint fumes, and formaldehydes from furniture and carpet can poison workers.
 Sources for these fumes and chemicals include: